 Melinda Worth Popham graduated from high school in Prairie Village Kansas in 1962.
 She is writing about her thirtieth reunion, but she expresses universal thoughts and feelings that we all can identify with.
 Each one of us had different experiences at Pensacola High School...some were good and some were not so good...but one common thread we all share is that PHS was an integral part of our lives while we passed from teenagers to young adults.
-Now over fifty years have gone by (how is that possible???).
+Now over sixty years have gone by (how is that possible???).
 If any of you are wondering if you should attend our reunion, I hope you will find your answer in Ms Popham's memoir.

 In Prairie Village, Kansas, on Tuesday, May 29, 1962, Shawnee Mission East High School loosed five hundred and fifty-three of us on the world.
 Whether with distinction or by the skin of our teeth, we had graduated.
 Even Bob and Julie, who had to get married during senior year, made it.